oreqizer/rust-notes/26_macros.md

 }
 ```

-Arbitrary lexical tokens can be matched:
+Arbitrary tokens can be matched:

 ```rust
 macro_rules! assert_many {